 They quickly agreed to a deal with Chappuis, and the first major hurdle was passed: a home for their company.
 “Once we had a home and a space, that changed the financial outlook,” Welker said.
 “After that, everything had a platform.
 There was a foundation to build upon, and that changed the whole dynamic.”

-They settled on the name of their new company: Terminus Modern Ballet Theater.
+They settled on the name of their new company: Terminus Modern Ballet Theatre.
 They liked its history; “Terminus” was one of Atlanta’s original names because the city grew around the terminus point of a railroad that linked Georgia to the Midwest.
 Terminus, literally, means “end of the line.”

 That spoke to the dancers because an ending is also the starting point of a new journey.
 “A terminus is an intersection and meeting point of ideas,” said Lee.
 “It’s people coming together to create something new.
 And that’s us.”